 Polystyrene (EPS) – Polystyrene or expanded polystyrene is a waterproof insulation material with excellent thermal properties and a much smoother surface than other forms of insulators.
 It’s often cut into blocks or panels.
 The R-value of this material generally ranges from 3.6 to slightly above 4, but this depends on any other added features of the material.

 Now, let us introduce you to what JES uses to insulate crawl spaces.

 ExTremeBloc™ Crawl Space Insulation is the superior choice for sealing and insulating your crawl space to create a dry, energy-efficient area.
 ExTremeBloc™ Crawl Space Insulation complies with building codes and has superior safety and energy ratings when compared to competitors.
 ExTremeBloc™ combines highly effective graphite-impregnated insulation with an expanded polystyrene core and a built-in radiant heat barrier surface.
-This gives your crawl space walls an unbroken plane of R-11 insulation.
+This gives your crawl space walls an unbroken plane of R-10 insulation.

 The ExTremeBloc™ Insulation Difference

 ExTremeBloc™ Crawl Space Insulation panels look different because they ARE different.
 Tiny graphite particles permeate its foam insulation to give it that silver/gray shine.
-These tiny particles reflect heat and lower the material’s conductivity for superior R-value per inch.
+These tiny particles reflect heat and lower the material’s conductivity for a superior R-value per inch.

 In addition to resisting heat conduction, ExTremeBloc™ Crawl Space Insulation boasts a radiant barrier, which reflects heat back into your crawl space for ultimate energy savings.
 ExTremeBloc™ Crawl Space Insulation can also be installed on the perimeter of your floor framing system (rim joist) for maximum energy savings.